-Biotechnology Congress 2018
+Biotechnology Congress 2019

-The conference proceedings include symposiums and workshops, keynote speeches, plenary talks, poster sessions and panel discussion on latest research developments in the field of Biotechnology.
+This International Biotechnology Conferences proceedings include symposiums and workshops, keynote speeches, plenary talks, poster sessions and panel discussion on latest research developments in the field of Biotechnology.

 EuroSciCon is the longest running independent life science events company with a predominantly academic client base.
-Our multi professional and multi-speciality approach creates a unique experience that cannot be found with a specialist society or commercially.
+Our multi professional approach creates a unique experience that cannot be found with a specialist society or commercially.

 Euroscicon are corporate members of the following organisations:

-Royal Society of Biology
+- Royal Society of Biology

-British Society for Immunology
+- British Society for Immunology

-Rare Care UK
+- Rare Care UK